unit-cell/skylines/README.md

 The sequencer will be displayed on the grid while norns is on page 1.
 Use K3 to start the internal clock, and K2 to reset the sequencer to the first step.
 Alternatively, send a clock signal into crow input 1 to start the sequencer.
 A 2V pulse into crow input 2 will reset the sequencer.

-TO DO: add grid diagrams of steps and notes.

 <img src="https://github.com/unit-cell/1285/blob/main/Images/sequencer_grid.png" width="1500" />

 ### Page 2: Presets & scales